alx-askw/music-interface/DoD.md

   - Everything, same as above, but image buffer, lyrics
   - Is music paused/Played
   - Volume
-- Add custom controls (mainly need to work on seek bar)
+- Add custom controls (mainly need to work on seek bar) (https://www.w3schools.com/tags/ref_av_dom.asp)
+  - Add icon to mute button to show whether music is muted or not
 - Tests
 - Test on Linux
 - Write documentation